2022 US Senior Women’s Open purse, winner’s share, prize money payout

 The 2022 US Senior Women's Open purse is set for $1 million, with the winner's share coming in at $180,000 -- different from the standard 15 percent payout according to the LPGA Tour's prize money distribution chart.

-The US Senior Women's Open field is headed by Laura Davies, Juli Inkster, Helen Alfredsson, JoAnne Carner and Trish Johnson.
+The US Senior Women's Open field is headed by Laura Davies, Annika Sorenstam, Juli Inkster, Helen Alfredsson, JoAnne Carner and Trish Johnson.

-Each professional missing the cut is paid $2,000 by the USGA, which presents this championship.
+A cut was made to the top 50 players and ties, with 46 professionals getting through to the weekend in the 132-player field.
+Each of 37 professionals missing the cut is paid $2,000 by the USGA, which presents this championship.

 The event is played this year at NCR Country Club in Kettering, Ohio.